drossDS/Air_BnB_Fair_Pricing_Improved/README.md

 * Even with the effects of outliers minimized, the predictions are still highly variable
 * Model optimization and dimensionality reduction techniques did not prove capable of improving the model performance
 * Additional features must be created to see any significant improvements in model performance
+* Removing outliers (listings above the 5th and below the 9th percentiles of pricing) drastically improved model performance:
+    * The R-squared value of this model is 0.678
+    * The RMSE is \\$48.84, which is still beyond the problem statement target of $20, at still in the same order of magnitude

 ## 6.2 - Recommender Conclusions
 * A recommender system was able to be developed which would suggest a requested number of Airbnb listings based on user inputs
 * The pricing model from the previous notebook was able to be utilized to provide a pricing estimate
     * Despite the poor performance of the model, it was still able to produce an estimate which seems reasonable based on the distribution of similar listings
+    * When the outliers (below 5th and above 95th percentiles of the price distribution) were removed in the same manner as in the previous notebook to improve model performance, only a \\$1.22 difference was seen between the predictions.
+This may suggest that the model is more affected by its ability to predict outliers and not on the outliers affecting the accuracy of the model predictions for more normal listings

 # 7. Next Steps
 ## 7.1.
 Fair Pricing Model